DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: DA4Event

 \subsection{Network architecture}

 In Figure \ref{fig:network} we outline the structure of the proposed network.
 Events are first obtained using the ESIM \cite{rebecq2018esim} simulator in the source domain, and directly acquired from the event-based camera in the target domain.
 These are split in $B$ temporal bins, and a sequence of event representations is then extracted to obtain a multi-channel volume $\mathcal{R}_\mathcal{E}$ with a multiple of $3$ channels.
-The representations are then collected into groups of 3-channels frames, or views, which are treated as images and processed in parallel through a common ResNet feature extractor \F. The set of output features is then combined in the \MVP module, which performs average pooling both spatially and across the views within features from the same domain, resulting in two feature vectors, one for each domain.
+The representations are then collected into groups views, i.e., 3-channels frames that are treated as images and processed in parallel through a shared ResNet feature extractor \F. The set of output features is then combined in the \MVP module, which performs average pooling both spatially and across the views within features from the same domain, resulting in two feature vectors, one for each domain.
 Features coming from the source domain are finally used in \G to perform the final prediction, as well as in the \DABlock, together with the target ones, to perform domain adaptation.
-Notice that all the features extractors in Fig \ref{fig:network} share the same parameters and only the source (labeled) data are fed to main classifier \G, while the DA block receives both source and target data.
+Notice that during training, two completely random batches of source and target samples are selected with no match constraints between them.